unpc2026/diaryasprogrammer/README.md

 # Template Prompt for ChatGPT

+## Prompts to Change/Modify/Adjust the Prompt
+- Modify and adjust this prompt without losing accuracy and discipline, while maintaining the same original purpose

 ## Prompt Learn from Docs 1
 ```markdown
 Please carefully read the entire official PHP documentation about strings on the following page: